 Local Khoikhoi people named this waterfall Aukoerebies – “place of great noise”.
 Of course, they knew about it many thousands of years before the arrival of white people.
 Later Trek Boers changed the Khoikhoi name and now we call it “Augrabies”.

 This area of Africa by far is not an easy destination for Europeans – the climate here is extremely hot, distances – enormous and many early European travelers complained that it is quite hard to get along with Khoikhoi people – not that they were hostile but their language and habits were so different from European languages and habits.

-The first known European who reached the falls was not like them.
+The first known European who reached the falls were not like them.
 He – an adventurous and well educated Swede Hendrik Jakob Wikar – had many friends among local people and eagerly learned about their habits.
 Wikar reached the falls in 1779, admired the tremendous sound of the falls and also marked the fact that some hippopotamuses and even herds of cattle get caught in the strong current and fall down the falls to their death.

 Since these times a lot has changed but at the same time – not too much has changed.
 Falls still are there, nature has been little affected by human activities and, even if there are tourists, this place is a lot less touristy in comparison to Victoria Falls or, God forbid, Niagara Falls.